Josesx506/Odin_Project_FS/04_Adv_HTML_CSS/Conquering_Resp_CSS/Readme.md

 - Interact with the page in DevTools, and insert breakpoints at screen-sizes where the design begins to fall apart.
 > Remember, users don't switch the screen sizes and target getting a responsive design with just enough breakpoints.
 - Common breakpoints are 600px, 900px, 1200px, and 1800px if you plan on giving the giant-monitor people something special.
+- The `<meta name="viewport" content="width=device-width, initial-scale=1.0">` tag is what ensures that the page is responsive and set to the device width.
+Without it, `@media` queries are useless.
+It is set automatically with Emmet, so when using VSCode, use Emmet to start out the html boilerplate code.